-Advisers will be required to do this via a Cancel & Replace Form as long as the following criteria is met:
+Advisers will be required to do this via a Cancel & replace Form as long as the following criteria is met:

-- Total sum insured remains the same, however only 70% instead of 75% will be covered. - · No claims have been paid: the insured has not been paid an Income Protection claim. - · There are no loadings or exclusions. - They are still gainfully employed under the same occupation. - No new past times have been taken up since the start of this policy.
+- Total sum insured remains the same, however note only 70% of pre-disablement income instead of 75% will be covered. - · No claims have been paid: the insured has not been paid an Income Protection claim. - There are no loadings or exclusions. - They are still gainfully employed under the same occupation. - No new past times have been taken up since the start of this policy.